cilegordev/windows-11-taskbar-styling/README.md

 ## Theme selection

-The theme is integrated into the mod, and can be simply selected from the mod's
+The theme is **not** integrated into the mod, and can be simply selected from the mod's
 settings:

 * Open the Windows 11 Taskbar Styler mod in Windhawk.